Active Sampling and Gaussian Reconstruction for Radio Frequency Radiance Field: Methods

 \subsection{Local Kernel Estimation}

-From the conventional Gaussian prediction, it is shown that if the kernel function is given, we can obtain both the prediction mean and the prediction variance for any given target position.
-The computational bottleneck arises from the inverse operation of the matrix $\Sigma_{t,Past}$ in (\ref{eq: prediction mean}) and (\ref{eq: prediction var}).
+The computational bottleneck for conventional Gaussian prediction arises from the matrix inversion of $\Sigma_{t,Past}$ in (\ref{eq: prediction mean}) and (\ref{eq: prediction var}).
 The size of $\Sigma_{t,Past}$ for $M$ observations is $(MRN)\times (MRN)$.
 As a result, the computational complexity is $\mathcal{O}((MRN)^3)$.
 This complexity is particularly high in large-scale radiance fields which entail a large number of observations.

 Moreover, in a given scene, certain areas may consist of empty space, where virtual signal sources are expected to be highly correlated.
 In contrast, other areas may be densely populated with objects such as tables, chairs, and other furniture.
 In these crowded regions, the correlation between virtual signal sources will differ from that in the empty spaces.
 As a result, the uncertainty model should be adapted based on the characteristics of the observations.
 Specifically, we assign low uncertainty to smoother areas and higher uncertainty to regions with sharper variations.